 Capitalization/Style Returns: Capitalization/Style returns are based on the S&P Indexes.
 All values are cumulative total return for stated period including the reinvestment of dividends.
-The indexes used from left to right, top to bottom are as follows: S&P 500 Value Index, S&P 500 Index, S&P 500 Growth Index, S&P Mid Cap 400 Value Index, S&P Mid Cap 400 Index, S&P Small Cap 600 Growth Index.
+The indexes used from left to right, top to bottom are as follows: S&P 500 Value Index, S&P 500 Index, S&P 500 Growth Index, S&P Mid Cap 400 Value Index, S&P Mid Cap 400 Index, S&P Mid Cap 400 Growth Index, S&P Small Cap 600 Value Index, S&P Small Cap 600 Growth Index.
 The S&P 500® Index is a readily available, carefully constructed, market-value-weighted benchmark of common stock performance.
 Currently, the S&P® Composite includes 500 of the largest stocks (in terms of stock market value) in the United States; prior to March 1957 it consisted of 90 of the largest stocks.
 The S&P Midcap 400 is designed to measure the performance of the middle capitalization sector of the U.S. equities market.
-This market capitalization.
-The S&P Small Cap 600 is designed to measure the performance of the NYSE, NASDAQ, and AMEX chosen for market size, liquidity and industry group representation.
-The S&P Style indices measure stocks chosen for market size, liquidity and industry group representation.
-The S&P Style indices measure growth and value along two separate dimensions of the U.S. equities measure growth and value along two separate dimensions of the U.S. equities measure growth and value along two separate dimensions of the U.S. equities measure growth and value along two separate dimensions of the U.S. equities measure growth and value.
-The Growth factors are 3 Year Change in Earnings per Share over Price per Share Sales per Share Growth Rate, and Momentum and Value factors are Book Value to price Ratio.
-Earnings to Price Ratio.
+This market capitalization weighted index was created in June of 1991 and consists of 400 domestic stocks from the NYSE, NASDAQ, and AMEX chosen for market size, liquidity, (bid-asked spread, ownership, share turnover and number of no trade days) and industry group representation.
+The S&P Style indices measure growth and value along two separate dimensions, with three factors each used to measure growth and value.
+The Growth factors are 3 Year Change in Earnings per Share over Price per Share, 3 Year Sales per Share Growth Rate, and Momentum.
+The Value factors are Book Value to price Ratio, Earnings to Price Ratio, and Sales to Price Ratio.